A Guide to the different types of insurance

 Use our guides to stay informed and once you're done, see what you could save

-Learn how to insure your new car cheaply with our short guide so you can get driving in no time at all with a nice, full wallet.
+Learn how to get cheap car insurance with our short guide so you can get driving in no time at all with a nice, full wallet.

 There are many different types of car insurance that are currently available in the UK.
 They each have their advantages and disadvantages but you must have one as it is a compulsory legal requirement.
 It is important to think about your own specific circumstances before you decide upon which type of cover it is that you are going to pay for.